-Most of the allergic reactions to intravenous anesthetics develop in the first minutes after the induction of anesthesia (6).
-Common symptoms of an anaphylactic reaction are: urticaria, erythema or edema, symptoms of the respiratory tract, gastrointestinal tract, cardiovascular system and central nervous system.
+Most of the allergic reactions to intravenous anaesthetics develop in the first minutes after the induction of anaesthesia (6).
+Common symptoms of an anaphylactic reaction are: urticaria, erythema or oedema, symptoms of the respiratory tract, gastrointestinal tract, cardiovascular system and central nervous system.

-The most commonly reported initial symptoms are: absence of peripheral pulse, difficulty in patient ventilation and desaturation with reduced End-Tidal CO2 (etCO2) (7).
-Clinicians often describe skin changes as the first sign of an intraoperative anaphylactic reaction, however, according to research, the skin reaction to allergen may be absent in the perioperative period, which makes timely diagnosis difficult (2, 8).
-Very often the existence of skin signs is overlooked due to the covering of visible skin surfaces with surgical sheets (6, 9).
-Cardiovascular symptoms include hypotension and tachycardia, however, if adequate treatment is not timely provided, they can soon progress to arrhythmia and cardiovascular collapse (6).
-The advantage of the occurrence of anaphylactic shock in the operating room is easy and timely recognition of changes in vital parameters through present monitoring (8, 10).
+The most commonly reported initial symptoms are the absence of peripheral pulse, difficulty in patient ventilation and desaturation with reduced End-Tidal CO2 (etCO2) (7).
+Clinicians often describe skin changes as the first sign of an intraoperative anaphylactic reaction, however, according to research, the skin reaction to allergen may be absent in the perioperative period, which makes prompt diagnosis difficult (2, 8).
+The existence of skin signs is very often overlooked due to the covering of visible skin surfaces with surgical sheets (6, 9).
+Cardiovascular symptoms include hypotension and tachycardia, however, if adequate treatment is not promptly provided, they progress soon to arrhythmia cardiovascular collapse (6).
+The advantage of the occurrence of anaphylactic shock in the operating room is easy and prompt recognition of changes in vital parameters through present monitoring (8, 10).

 Bronchospasm occurs less frequently but may be present in patients with asthma or in patients of atopic constitution (6).
-During the perioperative period, the patient is sedated or under general anesthesia and is unable to report the presence of signs such as: pruritis, hoarseness, dizziness, dysphagia and/or blurred vision (8).
-The very introduction to anesthesia leads to blockade of sympathetic nerves (9), and simultaneously administration of medical agents together with previously administered premedication can change the clinical picture of anaphylactic shock and/or lead to diagnosis delay (7).
+During the perioperative period, the patient is sedated or under general anaesthesia and is unable to report the presence of signs such as pruritis, hoarseness, dizziness, dysphagia and/or blurred vision (8).
+The very introduction to anaesthesia leads to the blockade of sympathetic nerves (9), simultaneously, the administration of medical agents together with previously administered premedication can change the clinical picture of anaphylactic shock and/or lead to diagnosis delay (7).
 It is important to rule out other clinical conditions that may have similar or the same signs as anaphylaxis.
-This is extremely important when the patient is under general anesthesia and when the clinical picture of anaphylaxis is altered or incomplete (7).
-All this affects the identification and timely treatment of perioperative anaphylaxis, which contributes to complications and mortality in clinical practice (9).
+This is extremely important when the patient is under general anaesthesia and when the clinical picture of anaphylaxis is altered or incomplete (7).
+All this affects the identification and prompt treatment of perioperative anaphylaxis, which contributes to complications and mortality in clinical practice (9).

-Meng et al. (11) indicate that they encountered the patients with a negative history of the existence of anaphylactic reactions to rocuronium during or after previous surgical interventions.
-This is explained by the fact that the patient was actually sensitized to the agent during previous general anesthesia.
+Meng et al. indicate that they encountered patients with a negative history of the existence of anaphylactic reactions to rocuronium during or after previous surgical interventions (11).
+This is explained by the fact that the patient was sensitized to the agent during previous general anaesthesia.
 Our patient previously had two surgical interventions, however, no data were available on the previously used agents.
-An allergic reaction in the form of bronchoconstriction and a rapid drop in saturation most likely developed during the first hospitalization at the Clinic for otorinolaringology.
-The lack of recognition of an allergy to rocuronium can be explained by the fact that Sugammadex was administered as a reversal of the muscle relaxant before more severe signs of anaphylaxis occured.
-Several previous case reports have reported stabilization of vital parameters and reversal of anaphylactic signs after administration of Sugamadex.
-It is believed that Sugammadex encapsulates the neuromuscular blocking agents molecule and thus stops the allergic reaction.
+An allergic reaction in the form of bronchoconstriction and a rapid drop in saturation most likely developed during the first hospitalization at the Clinic for otorhinolaryngology.
+The lack recognition of an allergy to rocuronium can be explained by the fact that sugammadex was administered as a reversal of the muscle relaxant before more severe signs of anaphylaxis occurred.
+Several previous case reports have reported stabilization of vital parameters and reversal of anaphylactic signs after administration of sugammadex.
+It is believed that sugammadex encapsulates the neuromuscular blocking agent's molecule and thus stops the allergic reaction.
 However, laboratory and clinical studies did not support this.
 The conclusion of such discrepancies in science and practice requires additional studies in the near future (8).